percussion/PSOToolkit/readme.txt

 To deploy the toolkit, unzip the distribution into a new subdirectory.

+If you have the Rhythmyx Patch Toolkit installed, you can use the Install.bat or install.sh scripts:

+>Install.bat c:\Rhythmyx
+>sh install.sh ~/Rhythmyx

+Where the argument is the home directory where Rhythmyx is installed.

-You must have Java 1.5 and Apache Ant properly intstalled.
+Otherwise, to manually install, you must have Java 1.5 and Apache Ant properly installed.
 The RHYTHMYX_HOME environment variable must point at your Rhythmyx 6.5 installation.

 Manually remove (and backup) any previous PSOToolkit6 JARS from the /Rhythmyx/AppServer/Server/rx/deploy/rxapp.ear/rxapp.war/WEB-INF/lib folder